Universal House of Justice: Election process

 The Universal House of Justice is elected through secret ballot and plurality vote in a three-stage election by adult Baháʼís throughout the world.
 The House of Justice is elected without nominations or campaigning and all adult male members of the Baháʼí Faith are eligible for election to the House.
 The body is elected every five years during a convention of the members of the various National Spiritual Assemblies (NSAs) across the world.
 Each member of the various NSAs, who were themselves elected by the Baháʼís of their country, votes for nine adult male Baháʼís.
-Absentee ballots are mailed or carried by delegates.
-The nine people who have the most votes are elected onto the Universal House of Justice.

-In 2013, in addition to those present in Haifa, approximately 400 absentee ballots were cast, taking the total number of ballots cast to over 1500.
-This election marked the 50th anniversary of the first election of the Universal House of Justice in 1963.
+In Haifa on 29 April 2013, more than 1,000 Bahá'ís from 157 countries elected the Universal House of Justice, fifty years after the first election in 1963, according to the Bahá'í World News Service (BWNS), the official news service of the Bahá'í community.

-The most recent full election was on 29 April 2023.
+At the thirteenth International Convention in 2023, 1,300 representatives from 176 countries took part in the most recent election of the members of the Universal House of Justice.